 4. Make Them Mobile-Responsive

-Why it matters: 60%+ of emails are opened on mobile devices.
-Non-responsive emails frustrate users and reduce engagement.
+Why it matters: Over 60% of emails are opened on phones.
+Emails that look bad on mobile frustrate users and hurt engagement.

 Mobile optimization checklist:

-• ✅ Readable font size (minimum 14px for body text)
+- Readable font size (at least 14px for body text).

-• ✅ Compressed images (<1MB total email size)
+- Compressed images (under 1MB total email size).

 Test across devices: iOS Mail, Gmail app, Outlook mobile, Samsung Email.